EthxnDev/Autumn/README.md

 # Autumn Anarchy Core v1.03b

-This is a plugin that patches various exploits in the anarchy enviroment.
+This is a plugin that patches various exploits in the anarchy environment.